-11 12 13 14 15 16 17 18 19 - State how progress will be reported, e.g. system download, Word document, Screen Shot State how often progress on the benefit will be reported Is the benefit on track to being delivered, or is further action necessary?
-Provide the date of the last review of progress Provide information on remedial actual if benefit is off track Data/Final measurement at point of realisation Date on which the benefit has been realised (measurable data should confirm this) Provide name and role of individual(s) who have approved and signed off the benefit uency of surement Reporting method Reporting frequency RAG Status RAG Status Date Comment on RAG status Actual Achieved Actual Date Realised Approval authority
+11 12 13 14 15 16 17 18 19 State how often progress will be measured State how progress will be reported, e.g. system download, Word document, Screen Shot State how often progress on the benefit will be reported Is the benefit on track to being delivered, or is further action necessary?
+Provide the date of the last review of progress Provide information on remedial actual if benefit is off track Data/Final measurement at point of realisation Date on which the benefit has been realised (measurable data should confirm this) Provide name and role of individual(s) who have approved and signed off the benefit Frequency of Measurement Reporting method Reporting frequency RAG Status RAG Status Date Comment on RAG status Actual Achieved Actual Date Realised Approval authority